 Mutual funds are effectively baskets of investments.
 They might be all stocks, all bonds, or a combination thereof.
 Mutual funds have a manager – a person who is choosing what to include within the fund.
 This could provide a nice in-between for people who want to invest in individual funds but don’t have the time or know-how to research every stock.
 So instead, you just research a mutual fund and/or mutual fund company.
-Then you leave the specific investing decisions in the hands of the fund.
+Then you leave the specific investment decisions in the hands of the fund.
 The big trade-off is that some mutual funds, especially actively-managed funds, can have high management costs.

 ETFs are similar to mutual funds, but they trade like stocks.
 They often, but not always, have lower costs than mutual funds.
 You can invest in just certain types of companies (e.g. large corporations), specific sectors of the economy (like technology or healthcare) or in other types of investments, like bonds and real estate.
 There are also ETFs that center on an idea, such as supporting renewable energy.

 Within the world of mutual funds and ETFs, one popular option is index funds.
-Rather than having a manager who actively picks stocks and make trades, index funds attempt to track the performance of a single market index.
+Rather than having a manager who actively picks stocks and makes trades, index funds attempt to track the performance of a single market index.
 For instance, an index fund might track the S&P 500 index (the 500 largest publicly traded American companies).
 The result is that you can easily (and often cheaply) invest in a wide range of companies.
-This provides you with some protection in case certain companies or sectors of the economy struggle.
+This provides you with some protection in case certain companies or sectors of economic struggle.
 Index funds tend to outperform actively managed funds over the long term.

-2. Trading Individual Stocks
+2. Individual Company Stocks

 When many people think of investing, they imagine picking that one stock that’s going to take off as the next Apple or Amazon.
 The truth is that trading individual stocks is time-consuming and risky.
-You need to do thorough research on companies, and ideally you’ll be well-versed in methods of equity analysis like technical analysis and fundamental analysis.
+You need to do thorough research on companies, and ideally, you’ll be well-versed in methods of equity analysis like technical analysis and fundamental analysis.
 While there is potential for big gains, there is also potential for big losses.
 There’s nothing wrong with using your money to invest in this way, but it does require a fair amount of time and knowledge.

 3. Real Estate

 If you want to invest in real estate but don’t know where to start, consider investment funds.
 REITs are particularly popular and allow you to invest in real estate without buying any property yourself.
-There are also ETFs that include multiple ETFs, allowing you to track the real estate market as a whole.
+There are also ETFs that include multiple REITs, allowing you to track the real estate market as a whole.

-For people you want to purchase property, $100,000 is enough, in many places, to make a sizable down payment.
+For people who want to purchase property, $100,000 is enough, in many places, to make a sizable down payment.
 If you live in a very expensive area like New York or Los Angeles, consider purchasing a property outside of your city or even out of state.
 Living in one state and owning property in different states could complicate your taxes, but don’t let that discourage you if you want to buy property.
 Just make sure to first speak with an expert, like a financial advisor, for advice on how to best set up and manage your finances.

 CDs require you to give up access to your money for a while, but they offer a guaranteed payout.
 And so long as the bank is FDIC-insured, your money is safe.